 At UConn, our commitment to diversity is reflected in our staff, faculty, student body, associated field agencies, our involvement in community service, and the curriculum itself.
 The School has an outstanding record of racial-ethnic diversity, with over one-third of faculty, staff and students being members of groups that are underrepresented in the university and in higher education.
 Diversity includes a wide range of human differences.
 Here at the School of Social Work, particular attention is given to differences that, historically, have been used to target social groups and their members for marginalization, exclusion and discrimination.

+We strive to advance diversity by developing a welcoming and inclusive environment where all members of the School community have equal opportunities to thrive.
+Promoting cultural competence (i.e. the ability to work effectively with a wide range of human differences) among members of the School community supports these aspirations.
 The global and diverse context of social work education and practice requires that cultural competence be integrated throughout the School’s teaching, research and public engagement activities.
-Faculty and staff are well prepared to work effectively and inclusively with an increasingly diverse student body.
-Many opportunities are available for faculty and staff to engage in professional development to increase their cultural competence.
+Special attention is continuously given to preparing faculty and staff to work effectively and inclusively with an ever more diverse student body.
+Preparing students for culturally competent practice is also an important focus of this initiative.
+Many opportunities are available for faculty, staff and students to engage in learning and professional development to increase their cultural competence.

 Students also have an opportunity to complement their method concentration with a Focused Area of Study.
 To do this, students can organize their nine elective credits on a special population or social problem.
 These courses broaden knowledge and skills to work in the context of diversity.
-A Focused Area of Study can be completed in one of these seven areas:

 We encourage you to think about your commitment to the values and ethics of the profession and its commitment to cultural competence.
 If you are a prospective student, consider whether the mission of the UConn School of Social Work is compatible with your own values and goals.
 If you are already a member of the SSW Community, we invite you to join us as we pursue our journey to make a difference.